 True Tales from Another Mexico

-Chalino Sanchez was a migrant worker who became a underground singer of narcocorridos — ballads about drug smugglers – until his murder, which is still unsolved.
-Then he became a legend.
+Chalino Sanchez was a poor Mexican kid, who murdered the man who attacked his sister in his village, fled north, and in the suburbs of Los Angeles became a underground singer of narcocorridos — ballads about drug smugglers – until he himself was murdered.

 Two traveling salesmen plied their wares in a sweltering small town.
 The next day they were hanging from the town’s bandstand lynched by a mob, a thousand strong.